Escapology: History

 The art of escaping from restraints and confined spaces has been a skill employed by performers for a very long time.
 It was not originally displayed as an overt act in itself but was instead used secretly to create illusions such as a disappearance or transmutation.
 In the 1860s, the Davenport Brothers, who were skilled at releasing themselves from rope ties, used the art to convey the impression they were restrained while they created spirit phenomena.

 Other illusionists, including John Nevil Maskelyne, worked out how the Davenports did their act and re-created the tricks to debunk the brothers' claims of psychic power.
 However, the re-creations did not involve overt escape, merely a replication of tricks with the statement that they were accomplished by secret magicians' skills rather than spirits.
 It took another thirty years before the pure skill of escape began to be displayed as an act in itself.
-The figure most responsible for making escapology a recognized entertainment was Harry Houdini, who built his career on demonstrating the ability to escape from a huge variety of restraints and difficult situations.